 |

-A large bird of prey has eaten a female frog and discarded the oviducts and egg mass on the grassland behind the lake.
-25th Feb 2007. |
+Something has eaten a female frog and discarded the oviducts and egg mass on the grassland.
+Lower Cabin Hill 25th Feb 2007. |

 |